Clarendon

 An assessment of population growth drivers in Clarendon reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Clarendon's population is around 2,854 as of Aug 2025.
-This reflects an increase of 125 people since the 2021 Census, which reported a population of 2,729 people.
-The change is inferred from the estimated resident population of 2,859 in June 2024 and three additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 23 persons per square kilometer.
-Clarendon's growth of 4.6% since census positions it close to the SA3 area's growth of 4.8%.
+This reflects an increase of 125 people since the 2021 Census, which reported a population of 2,729.
+The change is inferred from ABS estimated resident population of 2,859 in June 2024 and three additional validated addresses since the Census date.
+This equates to a density ratio of 23 persons per square kilometer.
+Clarendon's growth rate of 4.6% since the census is within 0.2 percentage points of its SA3 area (4.8%).
 Population growth was primarily driven by interstate migration, contributing approximately 57.5% of overall gains.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and released in 2023.
-Future trends suggest a population increase just below the median for statistical areas analysed by AreaSearch, with an expected expansion of 381 persons to 2041, recording a gain of 13.5% over the 17 years.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Future trends indicate a population increase just below the median of statistical areas analysed, with an expected expansion of 381 persons to 2041, recording a gain of 13.5% over 17 years.

 Frequently Asked Questions - Population